BennyDeeDev/python-advent-of-code-2023/README.md

 ## Approach

-For each day's challenge, I start by understanding the problem and then writing a solution that I believe solves it.
+For each day's challenge, I start by understanding the problem and then writing a solution that solves it.
 This initial solution is purely my own creation, without external influences.
 Afterward, I consult with GPT to provide a second solution, which often includes more advanced Python features or a different logic approach that may be more efficient or elegant.

 This dual-approach not only allows me to practice and improve my own coding skills but also gives me insights into different programming styles and techniques that can be learned from AI-assisted programming.